jasanchez/jquery-plugin-easybubble/README.md

 ## Getting started

-(You can download example.html to see some examples)
+(download example.html to see some examples)

 Include jQuery, jQuery EasyBubble Plugin and stylesheet: